Photo Credit: Matt Furman

 Dante is committed to strengthening the progressive movement’s capacity to train the next generation of leaders and win policy victories that transform communities for the long-term.
 A millennial trailblazer, Dante is widely respected for his creativity and bold leadership at Million Hoodies Movement for Justice.
 There he has a track record of building effective social change campaigns that have advanced human rights and the movement to end gun violence and police accountability.
 He is currently featured in the Museum of the City of New York’s #ActivistNY exhibit for his transformative contribution to modern day social movements.

 Barry is the co-founder and Executive Director of Million Hoodies Movement for Justice.
-Million Hoodies is a human rights, chapter-based organization founded in response to the murder of Trayvon Martin in 2012 that develops the next generation of human rights leaders to end anti-black racism and systemic violence.
-Million Hoodies is building a grassroots human rights student-led movement to end gun violence and reimagine safety and justice for all communities.
+Million Hoodies Movement for Justice is a human rights organization dedicated to ending gun violence and reimagining safety and justice for all communities.
+MHJ partners with leaders and advocates to advance state reform through advocacy, public education, coalition-building, and research.
+MHJ also brings together students, elected officials, and survivors of gun violence to advance policies that help communities most harmed by the criminal justice system.
+We promote strategies to stop the cycle of violence and build healthy communities.
 As Executive Director, he is responsible for strengthening and expanding the organization’s approach to engaging young people of color communities through pop culture, innovation, community organizing, and policy advocacy.

 Previously he acted as a director of a summer organizing fellowship and Chapter Services Coordinator for the Roosevelt Network, providing triage and training a generation of young people to organize for student-driven policy initiatives at the local level.
 Dante also served as the Engagement Editor for the Roosevelt Institute, launching the organization’s first digital program.
 He also advocated for education and healthcare policy at the state and federal levels to provide low-income access to school based health centers at the School Based Health Alliance.